JAMIEL-J/Jamiel-J/README.md

 </div>

-I'm a Data Analyst out of Pudukkottai, India (B.Tech IT, MIET, Class of 2026), building toward AI engineering rather than claiming the title before I've earned it.
+I'm a Data Analyst out of Pudukkottai, India (B.Tech IT, MIET, Class of 2026).
 The three numbers above are real, sourced from a fraud model, a funnel analysis, and a query engine I built myself — not estimates, not from a tutorial dataset.

-Vizzy (NL-to-SQL platform) and DNA (offline voice assistant) are the bridge: analytics work with an LLM layer wired in, built and validated by me end to end.
-That's the honest version of "AI" on this profile — shipped systems that use AI, not a claim to be an AI engineer yet.

 Interned at **BY8LABS AI** building KPI dashboards, EDA pipelines, and data validation workflows.
 Currently looking for Data Analyst / ML Analyst roles — remote or full-time.